-If XA is being used either via JMS or through the core API then an XAException.XA\RETRY is thrown.
+If XA is being used either via JMS or through the core API then an XAEXCEPTION.XA_RETRY is thrown.
 This is to inform Transaction Managers that a retry should occur at some point.
 At some later point in time the Transaction Manager will retry the commit.
-If the original commit hadn't occurred then it will still exist and be committed, if it doesn't exist then it is assumed to have been committed although the transaction manager may log a warning.
+If the original commit has not occurred then it will still exist and be committed, if it does not exist then it is assumed to have been committed although the transaction manager may log a warning.